StuntsPT/Structure_threader/README.md

 It *might* also work with python2, however, this is not as tested as the python3 version (actually its hardly tested at all).

-Running in python3 also yelds ~11% speed gains relatively to python2 (altough this testing was limited).
+Running in python3 also yields ~11% speed gains relatively to python2 (altough this testing was limited).

 ##Installation